HuangJingGitHub/PTOPP/README.md

 # PTOPP
-Passage-traversing optimal path planning (PTOPP) with sampling-based algorithms.
-Under construction.
+Core code in passage-traversing optimal path planning (PTOPP) with sampling-based algorithms.
+This repository is under construction.